salasmark/ithinkweb/README.md

 - Cache the view single product API.
 You are free to use any cache driver
 - Create automated tests for the APIs
 - Say for example, we need a feature where we can display featured products.
 How would you go about implementing this feature?
 (You don't need to write code for this, just describe how would you implement it)

+Answer: To develop this feature, we will need an identifier of the feature products.
+I will add another column that will indicate if it is a featured product - a boolen type column.
+This column can be used to filter featured products, so we only need to anticipate this in the request parameters of the index route.

+## Setup
+No additional steps to set up but there is an optional seeder to populate the products table.